 When it dawns on us that our pain has been around for a while and everything we have done hasn't made it go away, we face the realization that our pain is probably here to stay.
 If that's happened to you, please know it's natural to feel hopeless and in despair sometimes.
 And you are in good company.
 Many of us feel like you do.
 Our lives will never be the same; so much has changed.
-During my physical chronic pain journey, starting when I suffered irreparable nerve damage from a botched surgery in 2012 which cascaded into other serious health issues, I have been there, many times.
+During my physical chronic pain journey, starting when I suffered irreparable nerve damage from a botched surgery in 2012 which cascaded into other serious health issues including invasive lobular breast cancer, I have been there, many times.

 - I'm more compassionate when I see others who are suffering.